freddiefisher/GQ2Toggl/README.md

 Command-line app for exporting GQueues Task Lists to Toggl Time Tracking.

-I recommend you read the step-by-step ' GQ2Toggl Manuel.pdf ', which includes screenshots and diagrams.
+I recommend you read the step-by-step ' GQ2Toggl Manual.pdf ', which includes screenshots and diagrams.